taniarascia/taniarascia.com/content/posts/2020-02-17-setting-up-a-brand-new-mac-for-development.md

   lt     = log --graph --decorate --pretty=format:'%C(yellow)%h%Creset%C(auto)%d%Creset %s %Cgreen(%cr) %C(bold blue)%an%Creset'
 ```

 With the above aliases, I can run `git s` instead of `git status`, for example.
-The less I have to type repeatedly, the happier I am.
+The less I have to type, the happier I am.

 ## SSH